Chromebook: Education market

 The education market has been the Chromebooks' most notable success, competing on the low cost of the hardware, software and upkeep.
 The simplicity of the machines, which could be a drawback in other markets, has proven an advantage to school districts by reducing training and maintenance costs.

 By January 2012, even while commercial sales were flat, Google placed nearly 27,000 Chromebooks in schools across 41 states in the US, including "one-on-one" programs, which allocate a computer for every student in South Carolina, Illinois, and Iowa.
 As of August 2012, over 500 school districts in the United States and Europe were using the device.
-In 2016, Chromebooks represented 58 percent of the 2.6 million mobile devices purchased by U.S. schools and about 64 percent of that market outside the U.S. By contrast, sales of Apple tablets and laptops to U.S. schools dropped that year to 19 percent, compared with 52 percent in 2012.
+In 2016, Chromebooks represented 58 percent of the 2.6 million mobile devices purchased by U.S. schools and about 64 percent of that market outside the U.S. By contrast, sales of Apple devices to U.S. schools dropped that year to 19 percent, compared with 52 percent in 2012.

 Helping spur Chromebook sales is Google Classroom, an app designed for teachers in 2014, that serves as a hub for classroom activities including attendance, classroom discussions, homework and communication with students and parents.

 There have, however, been concerns about privacy within the context of the education market for Chromebooks.
-Officials at schools issuing Chromebooks for students have affirmed that students have no right to privacy when using school-issued Chromebooks, even at home, and that all online and offline activity can be monitored by the school using third-party software pre-installed on the laptops.
+Officials at schools issuing Chromebooks for students have affirmed that students have no right to privacy when using school-issued Chromebooks, even at home, and that all online and offline activity can be monitored by the school using third-party software, such as GoGuardian, pre-installed on the laptops.
 Further, the Electronic Frontier Foundation has complained that Google itself is violating the privacy of students by enabling the synchronization function within Google Chrome ("Chrome Sync") by default, allowing web browsing histories and other data of students – including those under-13 – to be stored on Google servers and potentially used for purposes other than authorized educational purposes.
 A point of contention has been the fact that users of school-issued Chromebooks cannot change these settings themselves as a measure to protect their privacy; only the administrator who issued the laptops can change them.
 The EFF claims that this violates a Student Privacy Pledge already signed by Google in 2014.
 EFF staff attorney Nate Cardozo stated: "Minors shouldn't be tracked or used as guinea pigs, with their data treated as a profit center.
 If Google wants to use students' data to 'improve Google products', then it needs to get express consent from parents."

-Despite this, Chromebooks made up 60% of computers used in schools in March 2018.
+Despite this, Chromebooks made up nearly 60% of computers used in US schools in March 2018.
 CNET writer Alfred Ng cited superior security as the main reason for this level of market adoption.

 According to research firms Gartner and Canalys, over 30 million Chromebooks were shipped in 2020, as school districts and parents purchased them for remote learning purposes during the COVID-19 pandemic.

-Manufacturers and Model Examples
+Manufacturers and model examples

-Chromebooks made by 12 manufacturers are sold as of October 31, 2022.
+Chromebooks made by 11 manufacturers are sold as of June 10, 2025.